alansav/credentials/README.md

 The algorithm to generate the bytes is applied 1024 times to generate a key of 256 bytes.

 The key is then hashed using the algorithm SHA-512.

+The token also uses the [random bytes generator](https://github.com/alansav/random_bytes_generator to generate a token with a length specified by the user.
+The token is hashed using the algorithm SHA-512.